 What is biodiversity?

-Biodiversity / biological diversity refers to the variety of life on earth and the natural patterns that it forms.
-This includes the range of landscapes and ecosystems found on the planet, the communities of organisms found within them; the variety of animal, plant and microorganism species of which these communities consist; and the genetic variation within each species.
+Biodiversity / biological diversity refers to the variety of life on earth.
+This includes the range of animals, plants, landscapes and ecosystems found on the planet.

 Why is biodiversity important?